tldraw/tldraw/packages/worker-shared/README.md

 # @tldraw/worker-shared

-Shared helpers for the tldraw.com worker.
+Shared helpers for the tldraw.com workers (e.g. bemo-worker, dotcom-worker, and more).

 ## License